||Publications of Thomas Alexander Zimmermann

 His interests are in international economic relations and economic policy, with a particular focus on trade and investment.
 Dr Zimmermann dedicates particular attention to the institutional perspective of policymakers (including policy implementation) and to the practical perspective of the business sector (see "Publications").
 His teaching activities cover further areas of interest for international economic relations (see "Teaching Activities").

-In this main job, Thomas Zimmermann has been working since 2003 for the Swiss State Secretariat for Economic Affairs SECO (see "Professional career").
+In this main job, Thomas Zimmermann works at the Swiss State Secretariat for Economic Affairs SECO (see "Professional career").

 ||Trinational Economic Award 1997 (Drei-Länder-Wirtschaftspreis 1997; Switzerland; Germany; France) by the Association of Chambers of Commerce in the Southern Upper Rhine Valley (Arbeitsgemeinschaft der Handelskammern am südlichen Oberrhein) for the diploma thesis on the topic "The non-participation of Switzerland in European integration processes and its consequences for industrial firms in the Canton of Schaffhausen" ("Die Nichtteilnahme der Schweiz am europäischen Integrationsprozess: Betriebswirtschaftliche Auswirkungen auf die Industrieunternehmen im Kanton Schaffhausen")